CloudWithChris/cloudwithchris.com/content/blog/api-management-and-policies.md

 </validate-jwt>
 ```

 What is the above policy doing?
 Effectively, we're looking for a JSON Web Token that has been provided by the cloudwithchris.com tenant in Azure Active Directory.
-That token must have an audience with the id ``d3414b61-53f8-4ad5-aa1d-1e2a15579f60``.
+That token must have an audience with the ID ``d3414b61-53f8-4ad5-aa1d-1e2a15579f60``.
 This means that I have an App Registration in Azure Active Directory with the Client ID ``d3414b61-53f8-4ad5-aa1d-1e2a15579f60``.
 Of course, if you're working through this blog post from beginning to end - you may not have an App Registration.

 Let's go ahead and do that now.